-Dwarf and weeping ornamental trees are hot.
+Dwarf and weeping ornamental trees are gaining rapidly in popularity.
 With yard sizes of new homes getting smaller, homeowners are looking for attractive trees that will fit in small spaces.
 Breeders have responded by creating many dwarf and weeping versions of popular flowering trees.

 Redbuds (Cercis) are the latest trees to undergo this attention.
 The 'Covey' redbud (Cercis canadensis 'Covey') produces bright purplish pink flowers in early spring.
 The tree has an umbrella form so when in bloom it looks like a cascade of color.
 It's hardy in USDA zones 5 to 9.